-We say: Pisco, pineappel and Sauvignon Blanc wine are a match made in heaven, while gentian liqueur provides complex underlying gentian bittersweet notes.
+We say: Pisco, pineapple and Sauvignon Blanc wine are a match made in heaven, while gentian liqueur provides complex underlying gentian bittersweet notes.

-With: Mezcal, green Chartreuse, maraschino liqueur, pineapple juice and lime juice.
+With: Mezcal, Green Chartreuse, maraschino liqueur, pineapple juice, lime juice and chilled water

 We say: This riff on the Last Word is named after the direct Spanish translation of Last Word, hence the use of mezcal in place of gin.
 Pineapple juice, another distinguishing feature of this riff on the classic, works brilliantly - adding a fruity sweetness and complexity.